iamdurga/iamdurga.github.io/_posts/2022-09-01-rnn-on-commercial-data.md

- # Sort Data in Ascending order
+# Sort Data in Ascending Order
 Our data is arranged according to time in descending order.
 In order to maintain our data in rising order according to our date property, we here change the given data into ascending order.
 Using the built-in function head, we were able to only examine a portion of the given data set ().
 We can only access the top 5 data points of the provided dataset by utilizing this head function.